borisnliscool/workspace-creator/README.md

 # Workspace Creator
+## About
+Workspace creator is a simple VS Code Extension that I created to setup a web-workspace.
+You can find it on the Visual Studio Marketplace when you search for 'Workspace Creator'.

 ## Features
 This is a simple extension that creates a basic web-workspace, it creates several files / folders in the current workspace.
 The files it will create are: